-Sango Bay is one of the most northerly beaches in Scotland and one of the most beautiful beaches we have seen anywhere in the UK.
+Sango Bay is one of the most northerly beaches in Scotland and one of the most beautiful beaches we have seen anywhere in the United Kingdom.
 With golden sand, blue water, rocks and sand dunes, this varied beach has a bit of everything.

 Smoo Cave is a natural sea cave located in Durness in the Scottish Highlands and is another popular tourist spot on the NC500.

 The Kylesku Bridge is a reinforced concrete suspension bridge carrying the A894 road across Loch a’ Chàirn Bhàin in Sutherland, Scotland.
-It is one of the most photographed bridges in the north of Scotland and with good reason, the bridge is very impressive but the surrounding scenery is spectacular.
+It is one of the most photographed bridges in the north of Scotland and with good reason, it is very impressive and it is surrounded by the most incredible scenery.

-You may think that a bridge doesn’t sound very exciting but we would recommend visiting it on your NC500 route as the views from the bridge are incredible!
+You may think that an old bridge doesn’t sound very exciting but we would recommend visiting it on your NC500 route as the views in the area are incredible!

-There is a car park right next to the bridge where we stopped for lunch and to take some photos, you need to visit on a clear day so that you get the best views.
+There is a car park right next to the bridge where you can park your campervan or motorhome and also a couple of spots for wild camping either side.
+We stopped for lunch and to take some photos, you need to visit on a sunny day so that you get the best views.